happysingh23828/HappyTimer/README.md

 	implementation 'com.github.happysingh23828:HappyTimer:1.0.0'
 }
 ```

+## Documentation
+In this library whole all the UI widgets are Using a common [HappyTimer.kt](https://github.com/happysingh23828/HappyTimer/blob/master/HappyTimer/src/main/java/com/androchef/happytimer/countdowntimer/HappyTimer.kt) for managing time.
+You can use that class directly
+to implement your custom timer.

+### HappyTimer.kt

 ## Donation
 If this project help you reduce time to develop, you can give me a cup of coffee :)